-“Overall, it comes down to, ’I want to spend more, so I need to earn more,” Kayla Bruun, a senior economist at business intelligence firm Morning Consult, tells CNBC Make It.
+"Overall, it comes down to, 'I want to spend more, so I need to earn more," says Kayla Bruun, a senior economist at business intelligence firm Morning Consult.

 The side hustle boom is happening across every age group, income level and industry in America, data shows.
 And it's unlikely to slow down anytime soon: Younger generations are especially comfortable juggling multiple income streams to make a living, no matter the state of the economy, experts say.